amatus/gnunet-web/README.md

     * gnunet-service-nse.js - Done, PoW not persistent yet.
     * gnunet-service-dht.js - Done.
     * gnunet-service-cadet.js - Done.
-    * gnunet-service-datastore.js - To do.
+    * gnunet-service-datastore.js - Building with heap backend plugin.
         * Needs an [indexedDB] backend plugin.
     * gnunet-service-fs.js - To do.
 * Write a minimal UI that allows publishing, searching, and downloading via the